BlakeRhodes/NeoArcadia/adventures/Techno-Bandits-of-Turing-Wood/Hexes/DC0402-Special-Behold-the-Ancient-Data-Slates.md

 The noospheric vision disappears and the Ancient Data Slates detach from their mounting as the data center powers down.

-Party Completes the Quest: Find the Ancient Data Slates.
-You gain one loot dice that you can use only when you exit the Data Center.
+Party Completes the Quest: Find the Ancient Data Slates and gains Information: The Backup You gain one loot dice that you can use only when you exit the Data Center.

 ### Failure